Added to your portrait

 + Contribute to this question

-Questions only young people can answer from the inside
+Questions young people can answer from the inside

 What does Resonance actually feel like when it's present — and what does its absence feel like, from the inside?